Best Manta Ray Diving in the World - Bluewater Dive Travel

 Where Mantas Dance

-Additionally, Yap’s waters are where many divers have been witness to small groups of mantas dancing, as part of their courtship ritual, especially between October and March.
+Additionally, many divers have witnessed small groups of mantas dancing in Yap's waters as part of their courtship ritual, especially between October and March.

 Many divers have Yap’s waters as part of their bucket list because it is home to some of the healthiest barrier reefs in all of the Pacific, replete with walls and caverns, and the opportunity for some amazing twilight diving.